Mental Health and Conditions

 What Are the Symptoms of Tic Disorders and Tic Attacks?

 Uncontrollable sounds or movements characterize tic disorders.
 Frequently, an affected individual experiences a premonitory urge, which is an uncomfortable sensation, or tension, relieved by the tic.
-In some cases, stress caused by such sensations will only be alleviated when the tic is made in a certain way or repeated a certain number of times.9
+In some cases, stress caused by such sensations will only be alleviated when the tic is made in a certain way or repeated several times.9

 An individual may experience negative thought patterns, including anxious thoughts about whether the tic attack will occur or concerns that the oncoming tic attack will be catastrophic.
 Without intervention, the tic attack generally occurs.4

 Muscular tics are called motor tics and include the following actions:9

 - eye blinking